Manage your Astra enterprise

 You can create multiple Astra organizations to separate resources, billing, projects, access, and more.
 Organizations are either standalone or part of an enterprise:

-On the Free and Pay As You Go subscription plans, organizations have no relationship to each other, and they are managed independently.
+• Standalone organizations: Organizations on the Free plan have no relationship to each other, and they are managed independently.

-On the Enterprise subscription plan, you can use enterprise organization management to centrally manage multiple related organizations under one enterprise.
+• Enterprise organizations: On the Marketplace or Enterprise subscription plan, you can use enterprise organization management to centrally manage multiple related organizations under one enterprise.
+Enterprise organizations still have their own administrators, users, and resources; there are limits on administrative actions from the enterprise level, as explained in What is enterprise organization management.

 Your Astra account can belong to both types of organizations, and you can be both an Enterprise Administrator and an Organization Administrator.